Jellyfish-Insights/aurelia/run_on_docker.md

 #### Configuring the appsettings.json

 The last step to configure Andromeda is to create and configure the file `appsettings.json`.
-On this file, we will need to setup the data lake information for Andromeda be able to connect with it.
+On this file, we will need to set up the data lake information for Andromeda to be able to connect with it.
 The information that we need is:

-- Host: The link to the data base, if you plan to run the database as container leave this with the container name.
+- Host: The link to the database, if you plan to run the database as a container leave this with the container name.
 - Database: Database's name.
 - Username: Database's username.
 - Password: Database's password.
 - Port: Port in which the database is listening.

 All this information should be on a unique string separated by semicolon (`;`), you can see an example below.

-If you are running the database in containers, all these values should match the values put in the `docker-compose.yml` file.
+If you are running the database in containers, all these values should match the values put in the `docker-compose.yml` files.

-Here is an example of how to configure Andromeda to run with a postgres container set up as the data_lake on the `docker-compose.yml` (default configuration).
+Here is an example of how to configure Andromeda to run with a postgres container set up as the data_lake on the `docker-compose-andromeda.yml` (default configuration).

-1. Create an `appsettings.json` file on the `andromeda` folder with a text editor of your preference.
-For illustrate the process, we will be using vim.
+1. Create an `appsettings.json` file on the `andromeda-config` folder with a text editor of your preference.
+To illustrate the process, we will be using vim.
 You can create and open the file with the vim editor executing the following command on a terminal: